cyle/transcode-farm/docs/INSTALL_NODE.md

 You again have to replace "@farm" with your server, along with the path to the farmer.js file on the MASTER server, and you'll need to input the MASTER server's root password.

-That's it.
 You have the farmer.js node script on your NODE.
+You need to configure it!

+	nano /farm/farmer.js

+Inside, edit the configuration opens near the top of the file.
+There's a comment that says when you can stop editing.

 Now to make sure it runs all the time.

 	nano /etc/init/farmer.conf